AustroMelee/Austros-ATLA-World/docs/source_of_truth.md

 ---

+## 🔎 Search Bar Features & Non-Regression Policy (2024)

+**This section documents all advanced search bar features.
+These are core to the encyclopedia UX and must NEVER be removed or regressed.
+If any are lost, restore them per this spec.**

+### 1. Features
+- **Live Text Search:** As the user types, the search bar performs a debounced, case-insensitive query against the FlexSearch index, matching all indexed fields (name, description, nation, gender, archetype, tags, etc.).
+- **Auto Suggestion:**
+  - As the user types, a suggestion is shown inline after the query if any result's name contains a word that starts with the query (case-insensitive).
+  - The suggestion is the remainder of the name from the match point (e.g., typing "bumi" suggests "King Bumi").
+  - Suggestion logic is type-agnostic: it works for all cards/data, not just characters.
+- **Autofill (Tab Completion):**
+  - Pressing Tab autocompletes the query with the current suggestion.
+  - The suggestion is only autofilled if visible.
+- **Nation Icon Suffix:**
+  - If the top search result has a nation, a small React icon (from `react-icons/fa`) is shown as a suffix, moving with the text and suggestion.
+  - Icon is color-coded: Air Nomads (yellow wind), Water Tribe (blue water drop), Earth Kingdom (green leaf), Fire Nation (red fire), default (globe).
+  - Icon never overlaps text; spacing is handled in the flex container.
+- **Dynamic Text Color:**
+  - The search bar text color updates to match the detected nation of the top result, using the same color mapping as ThemedCard and FilterSidebar.
+- **Accessibility:**
+  - All features are keyboard accessible (Tab, focus, etc.).
+  - Icons have `aria-label` for screen readers.
+- **Performance:**
+  - All logic is implemented with React hooks and memoization for instant feedback and zero lag.

+### 2. Implementation Details
+- **Location:** All logic is in `src/pages/HomeContainer.tsx`, `src/pages/Home.tsx`, `src/components/SearchBar/SearchBar.tsx`, and `src/components/NationIcon/NationIcon.tsx`.
+- **Suggestion Algorithm:**
+  - For each search result, split the name into words.
+  - If any word starts with the query, show the rest of the name as the suggestion.
+  - If multiple results match, use the first.
+  - If no match, show no suggestion.
+- **Nation Icon:**
+  - Uses `react-icons` (FaWind, FaTint, FaLeaf, FaFire, FaGlobe).
+  - Icon is rendered as a suffix, not a prefix, and moves with the text.
+- **Autofill:**
+  - Only triggers if a suggestion is visible and the user presses Tab.
+  - Does not interfere with normal typing or navigation.
+- **Type Agnostic:**
+  - All features work for any entity in the search index, not just characters.

+### 3. Non-Regression Policy (MANDATORY)
+- **These features are non-negotiable.**
+- If any are lost, broken, or removed, they must be restored immediately to match this spec.
+- All maintainers and contributors must verify these features are present and working after any refactor or UI change.
+- If restoring, use the implementation in the files listed above as the canonical reference.
+- Any future enhancements must be strictly additive and never remove or degrade these features.

+---

 ## 🎨 CSS Source of Truth: Tailwind CSS

 The project uses Tailwind CSS for all styling.
 Due to a critical, unrecoverable CLI install bug with Tailwind v4+, this project is pinned to tailwindcss@3.4.3 and will remain on this version until a complete OS/user environment migration is feasible.